 Refrigerate for at least 4 hours or overnight.
 If you can cover each glass with plastic wrap without touching the mousse do so.

 Lightly decorate each glass of mousse with mint, or berries, or candied violets, and serve.
-I like to add crispy cookies like crisp ginger snaps or amaretti cookies.
+I like to add crispy cookies like crisp ginger snaps or amaretto cookies.
 The lemon mousse is also delicious on its own.

-After graduating from college and living on my own, I did not have the luxury of large kitchens with many different small kitchen appliances.
+After graduating from college and living on my own, I did not have the luxury of large kitchens with many small kitchen appliances.
 For over 25 years I depended on my handheld mixer and my own horse power to blend, mix, stir and whip ingredients.
 Do not hold back from making this recipe if you do not own a stand mixer.

 There will be a lot of juggling around with bowls and cleaning beaters if a handheld mixer is all that you have, but it can be done.
 If you have the stamina and determination to make this by hand, go for it.
 You will need a balloon whisk to help you do the job.